CmdrApollo/ZineScript/tutorial/index.md

 # Getting Started With ZineScript Scripting

-Now that we've spoken in broad-strokes about how ZineScript, let's get into the nitty-gritty.
+Now that we've spoken in broad-strokes about how ZineScript operates, let's get into the nitty-gritty.
 To start, it is best practice to begin a .zs file with the following lines:

 ```lua
 zine:title("Title Name Here")